WHO IMPROVE THE WORLD

 - All documents must be in English.
 A signed translation is acceptable.

 - We encourage the Nominator and references to provide a complete picture of the Nominee’s impact.
-To that end, most of our fields are not space contained.
+To that end, our fields are not space contained.

-- Nominators are responsible for entering the emails of the (2) two references as well as the nominee in order to give access to online reference forms, for monitoring the status of references and for submitting the complete nomination packet consisting of:
+- Nominators are responsible for entering the emails of the (3) three references to give access to online reference forms, for monitoring the status of references and for submitting the complete nomination packet consisting of:

 - Completed online nomination form

 - Uploaded Resume/Curriculum vitae.